 - A Design: Unless you are a web designer yourself, you will need to hire someone for this process.
 Be sure your theme is clean and allows you to show off both your services and the models you have helped with their careers along with a booking portal that allows clients to book your talent easily.

 - Hosting: Whether you anticipate a lot of traffic or a little, you will need a host of some sort.
-You can choose the more common and less expensive shared hosting or dedicated hosting that will allow for more traffic and more memory.
+You can choose the more common and less expensive hosting options like shared or VPS hosting Dedicated hosting will allow more traffic but it will cost you more.

 Once you have your site set up and everything is running the way it should you can get started on building your agency.